19kirti/InsuranceDataAnalysis/README.md

 ## 📌 Project Overview

-This Power BI dashboard provides insights into key insurance metrics such as **Premium Amount**, **Coverage**, **Claim Status**, and **Customer Segmentation**.
-Built to simulate a real-world use case for an insurance company, it supports data-driven decisions in underwriting, claim settlement, and customer engagement.
+This Power BI dashboard provides insights into key insurance metrics such as premium distribution, claim statuses, and customer demographics — to uncover insights that can support better risk assessment and policy decisions.

 ---